IAFEnvoy/Unified/README.md

 Annoying for a lot of same items from different mods cannot use mutually?
 This mod can help you.

 This mod add a command `/unify`, which you can open a unify screen.
+You can exchange items with same tag.

 ## How to use